One-Shot Distributed Source Simulation: As Quantum as it Can Get: Entangled State Source Simulation

-With this established, we define the embezzleable entanglement of simulation, which measures the amount of entanglement (with respect to a specific choice of measure) necessary to source simulate a state in a distributed manner and is named in such so as to avoid any confusion with entanglement of formation.
+We begin with the case where we require the input resource to stay decoupled, i.e. be catalytic.
+We start with this more restrictive case as it allows us to introduce ideas we make use of in the more general setting.
+We define the catalytic entanglement of simulation, which measures the amount of entanglement (with respect to a specific choice of measure) necessary to source simulate a state in a distributed manner and is named such so as to avoid any confusion with entanglement of formation.
 To define this, we will need the definition of entanglement rank \cite{Watrous-Book}. \begin{definition} For all $r \geq 1$, the set of all operators $R \in \Pos(A \otimes B)$ for which there exists a finite alphabet $\cX$ and collection of linear operators $\{M_{x}\}_{x \in \cX} \subset \Lin(A,B)$ such that $\mrm{rank}(M_{x}) \leq r$ for all $x \in \cX$ and